Aadit-Munjal/CSCI5561_Project/README.md

     ```
 2. Create and activate virtual environment (highly recommended):

     Open3D only supports python versions 3.8 - 3.12.
 The 3D reconstruction pipeline was tested and run on a windows machine with python 3.9.13 installed.
+The instance segmentation pipeline was tested and run on a windows machine with python 3.13.2 in conda environment.
+The two pipelines have conflicting dependency requirements and have to be run separately.
-4. To install all necessary packages, the following command can be utilized:
+4. To install all necessary packages for 3D reconstruction, the following command can be utilized:
     ```bash
     pip install -r requirements.txt
+    ```
+    To install all necessary packages for instance segmentation, the following command can be utilized:
+    ```bash
+    conda env update -f environment.yml
     ```